geolinkedata/api/README.rst

     python manage.py makemigrations api

-After this migrations would be generated again.
+After this the migrations will be generated again.

 Update the container
 """"""""""""""""""""